jeremyhansen/rooksguide-cplusplus/README.md

 * Fork your own branch, and we'll pull your changes gradually into the master branch

-* The raw material we have now is very rough - I would appreciate not sharing it with the world just yet

-* Control the urge to purge the students' colloquial expressions unless they make the text too difficult to read, but feel free to get rid of the silly. ("Witch doctors" and "voodoo" crept into a number of places inexplicably)

 * Thanks for your help!
-Feel free to contact me at jeremyhansen@acm.org, skype:jah_vt, or 802-279-6054.
-(If it's more appropriate to add it as a GitHub issue, feel free to put it there.)
+Feel free to contact me at jeremyhansen@acm.org, skype:jah_vt, or if it's more appropriate to add it as a GitHub issue, feel free to put it there.